nurit0105/excersie01-mad/readme.md

 <span style="color:blue">Provide your answer here!</span>
 <p>
-A Lambda Expression could be defined as a variable that already defines what it is supposed to do when executed.
+Answer: A Lambda Expression could be defined as a variable that already defines what it is supposed to do when executed.
 A higher order function is e.g. a function that uses lambda expressions as at least one of its arguments.
   <br>
   I would store a function inside a variable ( = do a lambda expression) because it makes my code way cleaner and readable,